surbin004/rtlamr2mqtt-2.3.4/README.md

 If you are using the Add-on, then these parameters will be read from the configuration file.

-### Thanks to

-A big thank you to all kind [contributions](https://github.com/allangood/rtlamr2mqtt/graphs/contributors)!

 ### Credits to:
 allangood